-Considering Fig. 3, it was observed that by keeping the spine in the stable range, IMP is dependent on IAP, among other variables.
+Considering Fig. 4, it was observed that by keeping the spine in the stable range, IMP is dependent on IAP, among other variables.
 These results demonstrated that an increase in IMP was required to maintain spinal stability if there was a variation in IAP.
+The higher the IMP value the higher the simulated muscle contractile force is imposed on the spine which serves to restore it to what was pre-determined to be considered a stable configuration.
 In a clinical study, Konno et al. observed that IMP in the lumbar muscles was significantly higher in patients who were affected by spinal disorders or dysfunctions compared to individuals who had not experienced LBP [13].
 Therefore, this increase in IMP could be a potential cause for LBP [13].
 As discussed previously, in reality, increased IMP can cause higher or longer lasting muscle contractions.
 This can lead to a restriction of blood flow to the muscles or muscle fatigue and stiffness.
 These negative effects could be potential causes for LBP.

-In conclusion, this preliminary study performed on a full spine model established the importance of including paraspinal muscles and internal cavities when evaluating the effect of a pure compressive load applied on a spine.
-In addition, it was confirmed that there is a correlation between IAP and spinal stability.
+In conclusion, this preliminary study performed on a full thoracolumbar spine model established the importance of including paraspinal muscles and internal cavities when evaluating the effect of a pure compressive load applied on a spine.
+In addition, via the analogue spine model, it was demonstrated that there is a correlation between IAP and spinal stability.
 If an individual has lower IAP, then the paraspinal muscles may need to compensate by over contracting, therefore increasing the IMP required to maintain spinal stability.
 Consequently, increased IMP may result in LBP, further supporting the conclusion that variation in IAP may influence LBP.

 Acknowledgments